18 Cool and Unique Places To Go In Columbus, Ohio (2024)

 Check their upcoming schedule to see if something suits your taste.
 Or just stroll by on Main Street to observe the historic exterior of the building.

-Picking out vintage shirts at Rag-O-Rama is one of the most fun things to do in Columbus.
+Shopping for vintage clothes and furnishings is one of the most fun things to do in Columbus.

 Harvest Pizzeria